 |Generally 5% of the amount plus 1% per month of the difference between what is reported and what should have been reported, until the amounts are corrected (to a maximum of 10%).|

 You cannot claim an income tax deduction for any penalty paid or payable for failing to file a GST/HST return.

 If you are a financial institution who is also required to file Form GST111, Financial Institution GST/HST Annual Information Return, there are additional penalties associated with failures to properly report information on that return.
-Penalties for non-compliance accumulate and can be as much as $1,000 for each failure, unless due diligence was exercised when the amount was reported on the return.
 For more information, see Guide RC4419, Financial Institution GST/HST Annual Information Return.

-- any overdue balance owing on a return;
+- any overdue balance owing on a GST/HST return

 If you realize at any time during the fiscal year that you paid less than your required instalment payment or that you did not pay an instalment on time, you can reduce or eliminate your instalment interest by overpaying your next instalment payment or by paying it early.

-- the day the overdue instalment amount and any accrued interest is paid; or
+- the day the overdue instalment amount and any accrued interest is paid

 - the day your net tax owing for the year is due (although interest still applies if there is an overdue balance on your GST/HST return).

 We will pay you interest, compounded daily, on an overpayment or refund of net tax claimed on a GST/HST return beginning from the later of:

 - 30 days after the day you file the return in which you claim the refund